Berkelium0/AI-Project-1.0/README.md

 ### Problem b

-Problem b introduces portals to the wumpus map.
+Problem b introduces portals to the monster map.
 To keep track of this, I added a check to the `create_map` function where it also returns the coordinates of the portals, if they exist.

 Next, I updated the `move` function so that it checks if the current location of the vacuum is a portal and calls